 Easter can be a bit tricky when it comes to entertaining children.
 At least I imagine it is… I don’t have them so I can’t be sure.
 I have seen some really awesome arts and crafts online using things you would ordinarily have in your house, like toilet paper bunnies and chicks.
 Again, if you have a strong Christian faith, I realise this isn’t what Easter is primarily about but it is a way of representing new life which I think is pretty awesome.

 Another thing we always did when I was a child was paint hard boiled eggs.
-If you aren’t vegan this can be a really awesome activity to do with children and you can even experiment with dying eggs using natural food products such as red cabbage, turmeric or spinach.
+If you aren’t vegan this can be a really awesome activity to do with children.
+You can even experiment with dying eggs using natural food products such as red cabbage, turmeric or spinach.
 You might be surprised by the results and is a great way to show your little ones about how awesome nature is.

 Low Waste Easter Egg Hunt

 I hope you have enjoyed this seasonal bonus post about having a low waste Easter!
-Let me know in the comments if you have any other great tips and tricks for having a low waste Easter.
+Let me know in the comments your great tips and trick for having a low waste Easter.
 If you have enjoyed this post make sure to subscribe to my email list so you never miss a post and follow me on my social media.
 See you again soon.